 The BEng (Hons) Civil Engineering degree is accredited as fully satisfying the educational base for an Incorporated Engineer (IEng); and partially satisfying the educational base for a Chartered Engineer (CEng).
 A programme of accredited Further Learning will be required to complete the educational base for CEng.
 See www.jbm.org.uk for further information and details of Further Learning programmes for CEng.

-Our strong links also mean you’ll have opportunities for site visits, industrial placements and, for students on sandwich courses, practitioner mentoring.
+Our strong links mean you’ll have opportunities for site visits, industrial placements and, for students on sandwich courses, practitioner mentoring.

 Our civil engineering labs are equipped with the latest computer-aided and controlled machinery.